 High Density ENC (HD ENC)

-An ENC product that includes bathymetry depicted with depth area intervals of 1 metre or closer, with the area of coverage generally limited to below the high water line, focussed on a physically constrained waterway, and any relevant infrastructure in or affecting that area.
+An ENC product that includes bathymetry depicted with depth area intervals of 1 metre or closer within the depth range of relevance, focussed on a physically constrained waterway, and any relevant infrastructure in or affecting that area.
 The additional bathymetric information is incorporated in the base ENC dataset.
+The product may also include more detailed port infrastructure.
 Under the current IMO ECDIS Performance Standards, this product is suitable to be displayed and operated on any type-approved ECDIS and consequently it can be used to fulfil the IMO’s chart carriage requirements.

-Additional Bathymetric Overlay (ABL)

-An overlay product to accompany an ENC that includes bathymetry depicted with depth area intervals of 1 metre or closer, with the area of coverage generally limited to below the high water line, and focussed on a physically constrained waterway.
-The additional bathymetric information is provided as a transparent overlay, but is not incorporated in the base ENC dataset.
-Under the current IMO ECDIS Performance Standards, this product is not suitable to be operated on all type-approved ECDIS and therefore it can’t be used to fulfil the IMO’s chart carriage requirements.
-ABL is generally used by pilots in PPUs

 Bathymetric Surveys for HD ENCs